October 5, 2017

 - DevSecOps practices help us improve our defenses and mean time to remediate new vulnerabilities

-- How to embed and quantify trust when using open source components and containers throughout the SDLC
+- Embed and quantify trust when using open source components and containers throughout the SDLC

 All attendees will receive a copy of Gartner’s Managing Digital Trust in the Software Development Life Cycle.
 Register today!